beNative/LogViewer/Readme.md

 # LogViewer

-A general purpose logviewer that supports multiple source types or logchannels to receive messages from:
+A general purpose logviewer that supports multiple source types or logchannels to receive messages from.

 * WinIPC
 * OutputDebugString API
 * ZeroMQ
 * Serial port
+* Spring4D logging API

 The sources depend on the following libraries and components:
   * [Spring4D](http://bitbucket.org/sglienke/spring4d)